What is the EPA’s role in the regulation of onshore gas activities?

 The EPA has worked closely with the other government agencies to finalise any outstanding issues.

-The Memorandum of Understanding (MOU) sets out how these agencies managed these matters and clearly defines the responsibilities involved in the regulation of onshore gas activities in NSW since the EPA became the lead regulator.
+The Memorandum of Understanding (MOU) (PDF 733KB) sets out how these agencies managed these matters and clearly defines the responsibilities involved in the regulation of onshore gas activities in NSW since the EPA became the lead regulator.

 What is the Memorandum of Understanding and what is its purpose?